perfana/test-events-hello-world/README.md

 in `META-INF/services`.
 See the sample in this project.

-You need to specify the fully qualified name of your implementation (e.g. `nl.stokpop.helloworld.event.StokpopHelloEventFactory`) in a file called `nl.stokpop.eventscheduler.api.EventFactory`.
+You need to specify the fully qualified name of your implementation (e.g. `io.perfana.helloworld.event.HelloWorldEventFactory`) in a file called `io.perfana.eventscheduler.api.EventFactory`.

 And for the event schedule generators use
-(e.g. `nl.stokpop.helloworld.event.StokpopEventGeneratorFactory`)
+(e.g. `io.perfana.helloworld.event.HelloWorldEventGeneratorFactory`)
-a file called `nl.stokpop.eventscheduler.api.EventGeneratorFactory`.
+a file called `io.perfana.eventscheduler.api.EventGeneratorFactory`.

 Note that both can contain multiple lines with different implementations.